Civil and Electrical Projects Contracting Company

-CEPCO is a construction company with corporate headquarters in Jeddah, Saudi Arabia, with offices throughout Saudi Arabia and in Middle East.
+CEPCO is a construction company with corporate headquarters in Jeddah, Saudi Arabia, with offices throughout Saudi Arabia and in the Middle East.
 CEPCO has been in business since 1977 and provides construction services in the fields of Civil & Infrastructure, Electrical, Horizontal Directional Drilling, Electromechanical, Oil, Gas & Power.

 CEPCO executes projects for civil and electrical projects in Saudi Arabia and GCC countries, especially in the field of 110 KV up to 380 KV Cable Systems, Delivery, Installation and Testing of Transformers and Substation Construction.
-In the early 1990's CEPCO has also provided similar services in both Syria and Lebanon.
-However, since the start of 21st century such services were discontinued.
+In the early 1990s, CEPCO also provided similar services in both Syria and Lebanon.
+However, since the start of the 21st century, those services have been discontinued.

-CEPCO is qualified turn-key general contractor with Saudi Electricity Company – Western, Eastern, Southern and Central Regions.
+CEPCO is a qualified turn-key general contractor with Saudi Electricity Company – Western, Eastern, Southern and Central Regions.

-CEPCO has executed a number of projects and had a turnover in excess of $150 million in 2007, and $500 million until end of 2008.
+CEPCO has executed a number of projects and had a turnover in excess of $150 million in 2007 and $500 million until the end of 2008.

-In addition to construction services, CEPCO is an authorized agent for world class manufacturers and provides related support and field services.
+In addition to construction services, CEPCO is an authorized agent for world-class manufacturers and provides related support and field services.
 As a privately owned company, CEPCO's current strategy is to enhance its growth by building the company's resources and perfection of services provided.

 Project fields

 Civil and Infrastructure

-Specialized for turn-key contracts for water distribution, rainwater evacuation schemes, large water reservoirs and pumping stations, underground tunneling (HDD Technology), sewage systems etc. starting from design, site preparation, interface, material supply, execution, installation and commissioning.
-The activities include all required electro-mechanical installation for building, industrial plants and underground cables and piping.
+Specialized for turn-key contracts for water distribution, rainwater evacuation schemes, large water reservoirs and pumping stations, underground tunneling (HDD Technology), sewage systems etc., starting from design, site preparation, interface, material supply, execution, installation and commissioning.
+The activities include all required electro-mechanical installation for buildings, industrial plants and underground cables and piping.

-Volumes of projects executed and currently under execution are ranging from $10–200 million.
+Volumes of projects executed and currently ongoing projects ranges from $10–200 million.